uwetom/Principles-of-3D-Maya-tutorials/worksheet_1_ interface_and_modeling.md

 ### Hiding using the outliner.

-If can sometimes be difficult to select what you need to in your scene if an element is on top of another.
+It can sometimes be difficult to select what you need to in your scene if an element is on top of another.

 You can temporarily hide an object by selecting it and pressing **h**.